Nirase/Spelmotordriven-produktutveckling-HT21/docs/GameDesignDocument.md

 <summary> Click to expand! </summary>

 #### 10.1.1 New technology <a name="new-technology"></a>
-Is there any new technology that you plan on developing for this game?
-If so, describe it in detail.

 #### 10.1.2 Major software development tasks <a name="major-software-development-tasks"></a>
 We are using a preexisting game engine to make the development process easier.
 We will be developing through Unity.